 There are three ways to prevent this type of porosity,

-- Hydrogen prevention: Make sure the flux and electrode are sufficiently dry and the workpiece has been sufficiently cleaned before welding.
+- Hydrogen prevention: Make sure the flux and electrode are sufficiently dry and the workpiece surface has been sufficiently cleaned before welding.

-As described earlier, wormholes are elongated holes that indicate a large amount of gas has been trapped inside the weld metal during the solidification process.
+As described earlier, wormholes are elongated holes that indicate a large amount of gas has been trapped in the weld metal during the solidification process.
 Basically, they occur because of surface contamination and an excessive thick coating of primer or paint.
 Let’s learn about some remedial actions we can take to prevent this problem.

 Make sure to adequately clean the welding area alongside the workpiece surface and remove all sorts of oil, rust, and grease alongside the surface coating to avoid gas generation.
 Besides, be aware of whether the primer thickness conforms to or below the manufacturer’s recommendation.